finos/rune-dsl/documentation/rosetta-modelling-component.md

 If the *if clause* evaluates to True, the result of the *then clause* is returned by the conditional expression.
 If it evaluates to False, the result of the *else clause* is returned if present, else *null* is returned.

-The type of the expression is the type of the expression contained in the *then clause*.
+The type and cardinality of a conditional statement expression is the type and cardinality of the expression contained in the *then clause*.
 The Rosetta DSL enforces that the type of the *else clause* matches the *then clause*.
 Multiple *else clauses* can be added by combining `else if` statements ending with a final `else`.

 ### Comparison Operator

 The result type of a comparison operator is always a boolean.

-- `=` - Equals.
-Returns *true* if the left expression is equal to the right expression, otherwise false.
-Basic types are equal if their values are equal.
-Two complex rosetta types are equal if all of their attributes are equal, recursing down until all basic typed attributes are compared.
+- `=`, `<>` - equals or not equals.
+Equals returns true if the left expression is equal to the right expression, otherwise false, and conversely for not equals.
+Built-in types are equal if their values are equal.
+Complex types are equal if all of their attributes are equal, recursing down until all basic typed attributes are compared.
-- `<>` - Does not equal.
-Returns *false* if the left expression is equal to the right expression, otherwise true.
-- `<`, `<=`, `>=`, `>` - performs mathematical comparisons on the left and right values.
-Both left and right have to evaluate to numbers or lists of numbers.
+- `<`, `<=`, `>=`, `>` - performs mathematical comparisons on the left and right values of [comparable types](#comparable-type).
 - `exists` - returns true if the left expression returns a result.
 This operator can be further modified with qualifying keywords:
   - `only` - the value of left expression exists and is the only attribute with a value in its parent object.
   - `single` - the value of expression either has single cardinality or is a list with exactly one value.